 Will you test ticks that are sent without completing the form?

 As we have automated our process, ticks submitted without filling out the tick submission form will not be processed/tested.

 This tick testing program is meant only for academic / research purposes, and should not be considered as a diagnostic tool or as a basis on which to make health care decisions.
 All ticks in this program are tested for pathogen-specific nucleic acids via real-time PCR.
 A tick that tests positive for a pathogen does not confirm that the bitten human or animal was exposed to the pathogen.

-Thangamani Lab, SUNY Center for Environmental Health and Medicine, Upstate Medical University, Syracuse NY 13210
+Thangamani Lab, SUNY Center for Vector-Borne Diseases, Upstate Medical University, Syracuse NY 13210